-We see MRTs as individuals whose professional activities have a material impact on the company's risk profile.
-We identify MRTs in line with the European Banking Authority's regulatory technical standards.
-In the year to February 2022, we classified 42 team members as MRTs.
-In July 2021, we obtained shareholder approval to increase the variable pay cap for our MRT population from 100% to 200%.
+MRTs are individuals whose professional activities have a material impact on Monzo's risk profile.
+We identify MRTs in line with the Remuneration Part of the PRA Rulebook.
+In the year to February 2023, we identified 47 MRTs.
+In July 2021, we also obtained Shareholder approval to increase the variable pay cap for our MRT population from 100% to 200%.
+RemCo oversees any changes to MRT remuneration.